Youth Watercolor Classes (Ages 8-15)

 Please decorate your lunch bags and/or include a note of kindness.

-Deliver your lunch bags to the back lot of the Samaritan House located at 4301 Pacific Blvd in San Mateo between 10:00am–12:00pm.
+Deliver your lunch bags to the back door of the Samaritan House kitchen located at 4031 Pacific Blvd in San Mateo at 10:00 am.

 Use your time for good… make a positive difference.